-He has been a member of the Prysmian Board of Directors since March 2011.
-He was elected to his current position by the Shareholders' Meeting on 18 April 2012 from the slate submitted by the Board of Directors, which obtained the majority of votes.
+She was elected to her current position by the Shareholders' Meeting on 16 April 2015 from the slate submitted by the Board of Directors, which obtained the majority of votes.

-The Board of Directors has verified that Mr. Fröhlich meets the requirements set out in Article 148, paragraph 3 TUF and in Articles 3.C.1 and 3.C.2 of the Code, qualifying him as an Independent Director of the Company.
+The Board of Directors has verified that Ms. Mariani meets the requirements set out in Article 148, paragraph 3, TUF and in Articles 3.C.1. and 3.C.2. of the Code, qualifying her as an Independent Director of the Company.